tonysneed/event-driven-arch-demo/ReadMe.md

         return StatusCode((int) result.HttpStatusCode, result.MessageId);
     }
     ```

-8. Publish the serverless app to Amazon
+9. Publish the serverless app to Amazon.
     - Select the appropriate stack name and S3 bucket for the CloudFormation templates.
     - After publishing has completed copy the AWS Serverless URL from the published service.
-9. Enable CloudWatch logs for the API Gateway service.
+10. Enable CloudWatch logs for the API Gateway service.
     - Create a new role and assign `AmazonAPIGatewayPushToCloudWatchLogs` policy.
     - Copy the role ARN and paste into **CloudWatch log role ARN** of Amazon API Gateway Settings.
     - Select the Prod **stage** of the API for the service and enable CloudWatch settings under **Logs/Tracing**.
     - After executing the request in Postman, go to CloudWatch logs and filter for `API-Gateway`
     - If an error response is returned examine the Endpoint response body in the logs.
-10. Test the servicve with Postman: POST with raw JSON body
+11. Test the servicve with Postman: POST with raw JSON body

     ```json
     {
         "duration": 5,
         "message": "Hello Lambda!
 (5 seconds)"
     }
     ```

-11. Inspect the CloudWatch logs for the lambda function that processes messages from the queue.
+12. Inspect the CloudWatch logs for the lambda function that processes messages from the queue.
    - The logs should show the message that has been delivered the the queue from the subscription to the SNS topic.